faustow/respp/README.md

 This repository hosts a Real Estate Sales and Customer Profiling Application, a robust toolset designed for analyzing, marketing, and managing property data.
-Leveraging state-of-the-art Machine Learning (ML) models and Large Language Models (LLMs), the application enables the prediction of property prices, the generation of professional sales listings, and the creation of tailored customer profiles of potential buyers.
-The backend API is built with Django and Django Rest Framework, while the user interface is developed using Gradio for a seamless and interactive experience.
+Leveraging state-of-the-art Machine Learning (ML) models and Large Language Models (LLMs), the application enables the prediction of property prices, the generation of professional sales listings, and the creation of tailored customer profiles for potential buyers.

+The backend API is built with Django and Django Rest Framework, and the user interface is developed using Gradio for a seamless and interactive experience.
+Additionally, the project is fully compatible with Google Colab, allowing for quick deployment and showcasing without the need for local setup.

 ## Features